PIISA: European research on how insurers can contribute to climate adaptation

 2023-2026

+The benefits paid out by non-life insurers to customers in Europe are often related to water damage and extreme weather.
 Due to the changing climate, the risks of damages are increasing.
 Existing insurance policies cannot always offer their customers enough coverage for weather related damages.
 The European project PIISA aims to develop new insurance concepts that contribute to climate adaptation.
 PIISA stands for Piloting Innovative Insurance Solutions for Adaptation.
-In this project, insurance companies encourage their customers to reduce the risks of damage caused by the changing climate.
-They can do so, for instance, by offering discounts on their premiums.
-Or by offering guidelines that clearly state how customers themselves can reduce the risks of damage.

 What is the purpose of the PIISA project?

 The PIISA project is a Horizon Europe mission.
-Currently, we have not adapted enough to climate change to control damages.
+Currently, we have not adapted enough to climate change to control the damages.
 In other words, the gap between climate adaptation and climate risks is too big.
-The aim of this project is to use new insurance concepts to help closing this gap in European regions.
+The aim of this project is to use new insurance concepts to help closing this gap.

 How is the PIISA project set up?